shakauthossain/Space-Invaders/README.md

 **Class 06: Adding images of the enemy and movement (x,y)**

-For making it actionable, we have to add some enemies which will be the space invaders.
-Like player ship, we will add the enemy ship using the same method.
+To make it actionable, we have to add some enemies which will be the space invaders.
+Like the player ship, we will add the enemy ship using the same method.
 Code:

 	enemyimg = pygame.image.load('enemy.png')
 	enemyX = 0
 	enemyY = 0

-Then we will define the function for enemy using the same method def enemy()
+Then we will define the function for the enemy using the same method def enemy()

 	def enemy(x, y):
 	screen.blit(enemyimg, (x, y))